lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-08-17-Gordon-BDDs-HOL.md

 of Mike's paper, which omits the first experiment and adds further detail about the second one.
 And I need to mention that "the coolest thing that Mike ever did" has [tough competition](https://www.cl.cam.ac.uk/events/cl75/posters/f/acjf3-screen.pdf).

+#### *Postscript*

+As remarked in the comments below, Mike's implementation of BDD judgements in HOL did not involve extending the proof kernel, but rather, creating a *second kernel* specifically about BDDs.
+The HOL proof kernel already includes provision for *oracles* (arbitrary code that can generate theorems, labelled as such).
+Mike provided an oracle to allow some results from the BDD world to be transferred into the world of ordinary theorems.